Haverford College: Rankings

-Haverford is ranked 8th among liberal arts colleges in the 2022 Wall Street Journal/Times Higher Education College Rankings, and 24th among U.S. liberal arts colleges in the 2025 "Best Colleges" ranking by U.S News & World Report, and ranked 16th for "Best Value" and tied at 14th for "Best Undergraduate Teaching" among liberal arts colleges.
+Haverford is ranked 8th among liberal arts colleges in the 2022 Wall Street Journal/Times Higher Education College Rankings, tied for 24th out of 207 U.S. liberal arts colleges in the 2025 "Best Colleges" ranking by U.S News & World Report, and ranked 16th for "Best Value" and tied at 14th for "Best Undergraduate Teaching" out of the 207 liberal arts colleges.
 Washington Monthly ranked Haverford 6th in 2024 among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 The college was ranked 72nd across 500 universities and colleges in the 2024–25 edition of Forbes "Top Colleges", and 18th among liberal arts colleges alone.
 Niche ranked the school the 7th best national liberal arts college for 2021.

 Graduates

-According to the National Science Foundation, Haverford is sixth among liberal arts college, and eighth among all colleges and universities in the United States, in the proportion of its graduates who went on to earn PhDs across all fields from 2008 to 2017.
-When limited to doctorates in science and engineering disciplines, Haverford ranks sixth among liberal arts colleges and tenth among all colleges and universities.
+According to the National Science Foundation, Haverford ranked ninth among all colleges and universities in the United States, in the proportion of its graduates who went on to earn PhDs across all fields from 2013 to 2022.
+When limited to doctorates in science and engineering disciplines, Haverford ranked eighth.